-Esther Lewis is a PhD student at the University of Nottingham and is funded by the AHRC Midlands 4 Cities Doctoral Training Partnership.
+Esther Lewis is a former PhD student at the University of Nottingham and is funded by the AHRC Midlands 4 Cities Doctoral Training Partnership.
 Her thesis is entitled ‘Networks and Neighborhoods: Popular Piety in Pre-Reformation Bristol, 1400-1500’ and focuses of the networks of orthodox and heterodox devotional practice in the late medieval English port town.
 She is also currently co-editing a volume on Network Analysis in the discipline of history.

 Dr Nicolas Ruffini-Ronzani is a Research Fellow of the FNRS at the University of Namur (Belgium).
 His current research project is entitled ‘Political structures and networks under the Baldwins of Hainaut (1051–1205/1206)’.

 Evina Steinova is a postdoctoral researcher at Huygens ING, an institute of the Dutch Royal Academy of Arts and Sciences in Amsterdam.
 Her 2018-2021 project “Innovating Knowledge.
 Isidore’s Etymologiae in the Carolingian period.” is looking into the spreading of innovations in Carolingian context and the role of intellectual networks in this dissemination.